callstackincubator/rock/website/docs/docs/cli/index.md

 | `--config-cmd [string]`                 | [Internal] A hack for Xcode build script pointing to wrong bundle command                            |
 | `--hermes`                              | Passes the output JS bundle to Hermes compiler and outputs a bytecode file                           |

-### `rnef build:ios` options
+### `rnef build:ios` Options

-`rnef build:ios` builds iOS app for generic simulator, device or distribution, producing APP directory for simulators or IPA files for devices and distribution.
-The following options are available for the `rnef build:ios` command:
+The `build:ios` command builds your iOS app for simulators, devices, or distribution, producing either an APP directory (for simulators) or an IPA file (for devices and distribution).

 | Option                            | Description                                                                                |
 | :-------------------------------- | :----------------------------------------------------------------------------------------- |